 The computer lab at Village Glen is used by all grade levels and is a valuable resource for teaching crucial skills necessary for our students to succeed in today’s information-based society.
+Access to PC carts is available to each classroom on a daily schedule.
 In addition to a variety of technology-based curriculum options, students are offered numerous learning opportunities through the use of several innovative and practical software programs.
 The available programs include: Teach Town, Inspiration 9, Write Out Loud, Read Out Loud, Solo Sign In, Co-Writer 6, Draft Builder 6, and Kidspiration.
 We also offer several of these programs for families to use at home to assist with the homework process.

 Village Glen High School is a premier learning environment which fosters academic excellence along with social growth and development.
-Throughout their course of study in Village Glen, students are prepared to enter various post-graduation settings, including community college, a four-year university or the work force.
-A college/transition counselor works with all high school students and their families to ensure a smooth transition between high school and post-graduation studies and vocational options.
-College and Career Nights with representatives from vocational schools, colleges and universities, as well as outside services such as Regional Center and DMH, occur each year as well as organized college tours.
+Throughout their course of study in Village Glen, students are prepared to enter various post-graduation settings, including community college or a four-year university.
+A college counselor works with all high school students and their families to ensure a smooth transition between high school and post-graduation studies.
+College and Career Nights with representatives from colleges and universities occur each year, as well as organized college tours.

-Village Glen School also provides the following career preparation classes and vocational training opportunities for students 14 years of age and older:
+Village Glen School also provides the following supports and activities for students 14 years of age and older:

 - Career Pathways Classes